volka/talks/2020_Rust_Intro/Rust_Intro.md

 * All rules enforced at compile time - no runtime overhead!
     * But learning overhead: "fighting the borrow checker"

+* References use lifetimes - may never outlive referent!
+    * Lifetime annotations to help borrow checker

 References & Borrowing
 ----